dirkroorda/laf-fabric/docs/texts/API-reference.rst

 The only way this can happen is when *A* and *B* start and end at the same point.
 Between those points they might be very different.

-Based on the formal information in a LAF resource, LAF-Fabric is not able to order the nodes according to all of your intuitions.
+This order, while not perfect, is the standard order that LAF-Fabric applies to the nodes.
+The nice property of this ordering is that if a set of nodes consists of a proper hierarchy with respect to embedding, the order specifies a walk through the nodes were enclosing nodes come first, and embedded children come in the order dictated by the primary data.
 If two nodes *start and end at the same place* in the primary data, only extra knowledge can decide which embeds which.

 A particularly nasty case are nodes that link to a zero-width region in the primary data.
 How should they be ordered with respect to neighbouring nodes?
 Is the empty one embedded in its right neighbour, or its left one, or in both, or in neither?
 All possibilities make sense without further knowledge.
 LAF-Fabric's default ordering places empty nodes *after* all nodes that start at the same place.

+So, LAF-Fabric may not able to order the nodes according to all of your intuitions, because the explicit information in a LAF resource may not completely model those intuitions.

-If this is unwanted, something should be done: if you have a particular LAF resource and a method to order the nodes in a more satisfying manner, you can supply a module in which you implement that order.
+Yet, if you have a particular LAF resource and a method to order the nodes in a more satisfying manner, you can supply a module in which you implement that order.
+You can then tell LAF-Fabric to override its default order by the custom one.
 See :ref:`data-prep`.

-The nice property of this ordering is that if a set of nodes consists of a proper hierarchy with respect to embedding, the order specifies a walk through the nodes were enclosing nodes come first, and embedded children come in the order dictated by the primary data.

 LAF API
 =======